chef-boneyard/tar/README.md

 Resources/Providers
 ===================

 A `tar_package` LWRP provides an easy way to download remote files and compile and install them.
 This only works for the most basic Autoconf programs that can do `./configure && make && make install`.

+A `tar_extract` LWRP provides an easy way to download remote tar files and extract them to a local directory.

 # Actions

+`tar_package`
 - :install: Installs the package

+`tar_extract`
+- :extract: Extracts the tar file

 # Attribute Parameters

+`tar_package`
 - source: name attribute.
 The source remote URL.
 - prefix: Directory to be used as the `--prefix` configure flag.
 - source\_directory: Directory to which source files are download.
 - creates: A file this command creates - if the file exists, the command will not be run.
 - configure\_flags: Array of additional flags to be passed to `./configure`.

+`tar_extract`
+- source: name attribute.
+The source remote URL.
+- target\_dir: Directory to extract into, e.g. tar xzf -C (target_dir)
+- download\_dir: Directory to which tarball is downloaded (defaults to chef cache).
+- creates: A file this command creates - if the file exists, the command will not be run.
+- tar\_flags: Array of additional flags to be passed to tar xzf command.

 # Example